Azure/batch-shipyard/docs/35-batch-shipyard-task-factory-merge-task.md

 argument value and `yield`ing the result as a iterable (tuple).
 Yielding the result as an iterable is mandatory as the return value is unpacked and applied to the `command`.
 This allows for multiple parameters to be generated and applied for each generated task.
+The iterable can also be a dictionary to allow named placeholders when applied to `command'.
 An example corresponding configuration may be similar to the following:

 ```yaml
 task_factory: